BradhamLab/icat/README.md

 `pip install icat-sc`

-## Pre-print
+## Paper
-To learn more about the algorithm, and how it compares to other methods, see our pre-print on [BioArxiv](https://www.biorxiv.org/content/10.1101/2022.05.26.493603v2)
+To learn more about the algorithm, and how it compares to other methods, see the original paper at [Bioinformatics](https://doi.org/10.1093/bioinformatics/btad278)

 ## How to use